Drifter-Supremo/new-freya/memory-bank/progress.md

 # Progress: Freya Backend Rebuild

+> **Important Testing Note**: All database operations must be tested against PostgreSQL (not SQLite) as the production database.
+PostgreSQL-specific features like full-text search (`TSVECTOR`) are used throughout the application.

 ## What Works

 - **Backend setup phase complete:** Modular FastAPI structure, health and db-health endpoints, PostgreSQL connection pooling, database initialization script, and connection testing endpoint are all working.
 Developer experience has been smooth and maintainable compared to Node.js.